osrf/uctf/doc/run_example/readme.md

   But a subset of these ids (1 - 50) can be passed to reduce the set.
   For information about the unique vehicle ids please see the [intro](../intro/readme.md)

-* For each vehicle a custom init script for PX4 is being generated which contains specific port numbers.
+* For each vehicle a custom init script for PX4 is being generated which contains specific ids and port numbers.

 * For the set of spawned vehicles a single ROS launch file is being generated.
   This launch configuration starts a PX4 controller as well as a MAVLink-to-ROS bridge for each vehicle.
+  Each vehicle uses a separate ROS master to isolate the payloads from each vehicle.

-For this example we will only spawn two vehicles (one quadcopter (1), one fixed wing (26)) for a single team and automatically start the generated `roslaunch` file:
+For this example we will only spawn two vehicles (one quadcopter (1), one fixed wing (26)) for a single team and automatically start the generated `roslaunch` files:

 ```console
 spawn_blue 1 26 --launch